carnival-data/carnival-demo-biomedical/README.md

 # Carnival-Micronaut

 [Carnival](https://github.com/carnival-data/carnival) is a graph framework that allows for a large variety of ETL and analysis tasks related to relational data and property graphs.
-This demonstration project that provides an example of using the Carnival and [Micronaut](https://micronaut.io/) frameworks to create a JVM application that aggregates relational clinical data from several sources into a Neo4J graph database, and then presents a restful API to access and manipulate that data.
+For this demonstration project, we will show how to use Carnival to harmonize relational data from various sources into a Carnival property graph, and present some of the ways the Carnival graph can be manipulated and analyzed.
+We use the the Carnival and [Micronaut](https://micronaut.io/) frameworks to create a JVM application that harmonizes relational clinical data from several sources into a Neo4J graph database, and presents a restful API to access and manipulate the data.

-This demonstration been set up as a Docker multi-container project, with a container that holds the Carnival/Micronaut server and other containers that have databases with test data.
+This demonstration been set up as a Docker multi-container project, with a container that holds the Carnival/Micronaut server applications and other containers that have databases with test data.

-Instructions on running the entire project are found below.
+* Instructions on running the entire project are found below.

-A developer walkthrough of Carnival application can be found here: [Developer Walkthrough](docs/walkthrough.md)
+* A developer walkthrough of Carnival application can be found here: [Developer Walkthrough](docs/walkthrough.md)

 ## Running the Project
 ## Set up instructions with Docker